AndrewBallinger/git-presentation/README.md

 pdflatex presentation.tex
 ```

-author:
-- Andrew Ballinger
-subtitle: '(Working Title)'
-title: ' Git and You \<3 '
-...

 ### What is a git and how do I get one?

 Git is a version control system developed for working on the Linux